AhmedHelalAhmed/simple-phone-book-api/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. you can check docs directory to get postman collection.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. you can check docs directory to get postman collection or [postman collection](https://www.getpostman.com/collections/ad6cf7c0d83f72e0cfb3)

 ### Prerequisites